uploadcare/file-uploader/blocks/README.md

 `;
 ```

-All elements created by upload-blocks are discoverable via developer tools in your browser, so it's easy to find out what exactly you should edit to achieve the proper result.
+All elements created by blocks are discoverable via developer tools in your browser.
+It's easy to find out what exactly you should edit to achieve the proper result.
 You don't need to install any specific tool to do that.

 ### Custom blocks

-You can create your own custom upload-blocks to handle some specific use cases.
+You can create your own custom blocks to handle some specific use cases.
 You need to use the Block JavaScript base class to do that.

 ## ⚙️ More in depth